Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Methodology

-Note that by Eq.~\eqref{eq: probability}, the efficiency of \ppsalgabbr{} decreases as the scaled density $\mu$ of the original dataset increases.
-Meanwhile, when dealing with a large scale dataset, the more insensitive attributes we have, the more efficient \ppsalgabbr{} is.
+Moreover, note that by Eq.~\eqref{eq: probability}, the efficiency of \ppsalgabbr{} decreases as the scaled density $\frac{\mu}{\volume(\ball(d))}$ of the original dataset increases.
+Meanwhile, when dealing with a large-scale dataset, the more insensitive attributes we have, the more efficient \ppsalgabbr{} is.
 In general, the efficiency of \ppsalgabbr{} depends on the shape of these two subsets of $S$.
 Roughly speaking, the more these two sets are separated from each other, the more efficient \ppsalgabbr{} is.

 Now we discuss our choice of $m_1$ and $m_2$ according to Eq.~\eqref{eq: probability}.
 In fact, Eq.~\eqref{eq: probability} can be approximately written as $1-c\cdot n^{\frac{m_1}{k+1}}/m_2^{m_1}$.
 We can calculate the order of magnitude of $n^{\frac{m_1}{k+1}}/m_2^{m_1}$ by taking the logarithm: